Caddo County is named for the Native American word “Kaddi” which means “life” or “chief”.

 Location: 201 West Oklahoma Avenue / SW 2nd Street

 Built: 1957 – 1958

 Contractor: Barbour and Short

 Description: The building faces east and is a two story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Andrako.
 On the east front the north and south one short wings extend from the main building.
-The central recessed entrances have a high green stone wall between.
+The central recessed entrances have a high green colored stone wall between.
 The windows on the second story project from the building.
 A white colored cornice runs along the flat roof line.
 An addition was added in 1968.

 S – Comanche County